Class of Business Training

 Stakeholders seem to have, as part of their current class of business training, all the remaining elements contained in the guidelines.
-Please note that this discussion related to the specific requirements of class of business training as per the Draft revised fit and proper requirements (2016) guidelines refers only to those product suppliers who do currently offer class of business training, as some do not.
+Please note that this discussion related to the specific requirements of the class of business training as per the Draft revised fit and proper requirements (2016) guidelines refers only to those product suppliers who do currently offer the class of business training, as some do not.

 Although a more complete assessment on the capacity of training providers needs to occur, we have completed a high-level initial overview, which shows that there are courses available that could potentially be adapted to fit across all the classes of business.
 For more details on this, please see Appendix 3.

-According to stakeholders, the time to comply with class of business training (excluding the process of getting accreditation) would vary.
-This would depend on the material they have that can be re-used and adapted to accredited class of business training.
-Stakeholder information indicates that system development could require six to 12 months, while planning and roll out of the training would require another 12 months.
+According to stakeholders, the time to comply with the class of business training (excluding the process of getting accreditation) would vary.
+This would depend on the material they have that can be re-used and adapted to an accredited class of business training.
+Stakeholder information indicates that system development could require six to 12 months, while planning and roll-out of the training would require another 12 months.
 During this phase, an internal governance forum may be useful for collaborating with the learning and development counterparts of FSPs to ensure the appropriate standards are applied.
 Updating and programming the IT system to capture the new requirements is another cost that will require additional time, money and staff.

 With this forecast, a two-year period would be sufficient for implementing these requirements according to stakeholders.

-INSETA has plans to develop class of business training course material in 2019 and provide it free of charge to applicants.
-This can potentially have a positive effect on industry if the quality and standard is in line with the FSBs requirements.
+INSETA has plans to develop a class of business training course material in 2019 and provide it free of charge to applicants.
+This can potentially have a positive effect on the industry if the quality and standard is in line with the FSBs requirements.
 The SETA providing this material free of charge might lead to competitors providing more in-depth training using new techniques and methods, for an additional charge.
 Alternatively, classes of business that the free material does not cover, might present additional costs in the industry.
 While the availability of free material reduces barriers in the industry, trainers may potentially abuse the system by obtaining this free content, and then charge a fee for the training without adjusting the content.

 The cost involved in attending training would, according to industry opinion, range between R1 200 and R20 000.
 This will largely depend on the quality of the training provided, the level of competition between training providers, and the requisite level of depth of the training as well as the standard of the assessment process.
 This cost will also vary between different classes of business depending on the complexity of each.
 For example, the R20 000 refers to training that would be permissible and forms part of a recognised undergraduate course.
 However, interviews have shown that despite guidelines within the Draft revised fit and proper requirements (2016), stakeholders remain unsure of the exact requirements and hence the required level of compliance.
-This may be because of the many amendments and revisions to the draft legislation or the inclination of some industry players to wait for finalisation of the legislation before engaging more fully with the requirements.
+This may be because of the many amendments and revisions to the draft legislation or the inclination of some industry players to wait for the finalisation of the legislation before engaging more fully with the requirements.

-The requirements for accredited class of business training state that the training should include assessments.
-The Draft revised fit and proper requirements (2016) require class of business training to cover the following elements:
+The requirements for an accredited class of business training state that the training should include assessments.
+The Draft revised fit and proper requirements (2016) require a class of business training to cover the following elements:

 Figure 6: Class of business training criteria Source: KPMG, 2017

-Product specific training will focus on the particulars of the individual products offered by product a supplier i.e. features, risks, benefits and characteristics.
-There is however, no requirement that an accredited provider provide product specific training.
+Product-specific training will focus on the particulars of the individual products offered by-product a supplier i.e. features, risks, benefits and characteristics.
+There is, however, no requirement that an accredited provider provide product-specific training.

-According to stakeholder opinion, product suppliers would be most suitable to provide product specific training, being the product experts.
-Due to different understanding and different business structures across the industry relating to the proposed standards and processes of product specific training, the estimated costs vary widely.
-Although all FSPs currently conduct product specific training in some form, costs that stakeholders communicated relate to training on new products or updates on existing products.
+According to stakeholder opinion, product suppliers would be most suitable to provide product-specific training, being the product experts.
+Due to different understanding and different business structures across the industry relating to the proposed standards and processes of product-specific training, the estimated costs vary widely.
+Although all FSPs currently conduct product-specific training in some form, costs that stakeholders communicated relate to training on new products or updates on existing products.
 In addition, several FSPs also referred to the revision of existing training to ensure that the suitable level of compliance was achieved.
 Currently, all FSPs, KIs and representatives receive some form of product training, as they are required by the FAIS Act (2002) to have knowledge of the products they are selling.
 The proposed legislation looks to formalise this training and adds certain guidelines, to ensure that FSPs are suitably competent in the products being sold.

-When asking stakeholders about the detailed requirements of product specific training as per the Draft revised fit and proper requirements (2016) recommendations, none of the respondents currently included in their training:
+When asking stakeholders about the detailed requirements of product-specific training as per the Draft revised fit and proper requirements (2016) recommendations, none of the respondents currently included in their training: